-Rajeev is ranked in Band 2 in Chambers UK 2019 for Police Law (Claimant) and is also ranked in the Legal 500 2019 for Civil Liberties and Human Rights and Inquests and Inquiries.
+Rajeev is ranked in Band 2 in Chambers UK for Police Law (Claimant) and is also ranked in the Legal 500 for Police Law (Claimant) and Inquests and Inquiries.

 Rajeev has acted on behalf of families in a number of cases.
 He has particular expertise in deaths involving victims of domestic abuse.